 NextBus offers powerful reporting features, allowing operators to run dozens of standardized and customized reports for schedule adherence, headway, and job/block.

-- NextBus Information - provides convenient access to trip planning, real-time arrival and departure updates, service alerts and notifications, and number of seats available
+Our RTPI provides convenient access to trip planning, real-time arrival predictions and departure updates with machine learning, service alerts and notifications, and number of seats available.

 The mobile app offers transit riders a host of features, including walking directions to the nearest stop route and stop options.
 Available via:

 - Android - Download the app from the Google Play store.

 - iOS - Download the app from the Apple App store.

 - Mobile web - Using your location-enabled setting on your mobile, your nearest stop will be located.

 - Desktop - Select your transit agency from the main menu, followed by the route, stop, and direction.

 - Voice - Call the phone number listed at the bottom of the agency page and follow the instructions when prompted.

 - Text/SMS - If you know your agency and stop number, text 41411 and enter the information when prompted.